andlessa/SMStoEFT/modelFiles/README.md

 ```

 where $\Gamma^{\mu\nu} = \frac{1}{2} \left[ \gamma^\mu, \gamma^\nu \right]$ The coefficients $A_0$ and $B_0$ are defined as a function of the heavy BSM masses ($m_T,m_{\chi}$) in the EFT limit: $m_T,m_{\chi} \gg m_t,\hat{s}$.

+## Files

+* [DiagonalCKM](./DiagonalCKM.rst): restriction file for a diagonal CKM matrix

+* [LorentzTadpole](./LorentzTadpole.gen): generic model file for FeynArts needed for NLO calculations

+* [Massless](./Massless.rst): restriction file for massless quarks

+* [Massless](./Massless.rst): restriction file for massless quarks

+* [SM](./SM.fr): full SM model file

+* [SMQCD](./SMQCD.fr): simplified SM model file containing only QCD and quarks

+* [SMS-stop](./SMS-stop.fr): UV BSM model with a scalar top partner and a fermionic DM candidate

+* [Top-EFT](./Top-EFT.fr): model file with the relevant EFT operators and the coefficient values.

+* [Top-FormFactors](./Top-EFT.fr): model file with relevant counter-terms and some dim6 operators.
+This model is supposed to be used to generate a basic UFO model, which then can be modified to include form factors.